-Claimant filed an appeal from a decision of a representative dated September 14, 2021, (reference 01) that held claimant not able to and available for work.
-After due notice, a hearing was scheduled for and held on November 10, 2021.
-Claimant participated personally.
-Employer participated by Robyn Beckman, Human Resource Manager.
-Employer's Exhibits 1-13 were admitted into evidence.
+Claimant filed an appeal from a decision of a representative dated September 16, 2021, (reference 04) that held claimant not able to and available for work.
+After due notice, a hearing was scheduled for and held on December 2, 2021.
+Claimant participated personally with the assistance of a French Interpreter.
+Employer participated by Kari Wilkin, Chief Operating Officer.
 The administrative law judge took official notice of the administrative record.